Toni Kukoč: Early life

-Kukoč grew up as a youth in Split, Croatia.
+Kukoč grew up in Split, Croatia.
 His father was devoted to athletics, having played football as a goalkeeper in a lower ranked local club.
 Possessing excellent motor skills, young Toni grew up participating in different sports, including table tennis and football.
 He especially excelled in table tennis as an adolescent, winning different youth category titles.
 He soon switched to basketball as his sport of choice.

 Professional career

 Europe

 Kukoč began playing for his home town club, KK Jugoplastika, at the age of 17.
 He achieved significant success during his time with the club, winning the prestigious EuroLeague as the team recorded three winning year seasons consecutively (1989–1991).
 His team won the Triple Crown in 1990 and 1991.
 Kukoč was awarded as the EuroLeague Final Four MVP both times.

-Afterwards, he played for Benetton Treviso and won the Italian League championship in 1992 and the Italian Cup in 1993.
+Afterwards, he signed for Benetton Treviso in 1991.
+His contract was worth $23 million for 6 years, making him one of the highest paid players in the world at the time with an average annual salary of $3,8 million.
+He won the Italian League championship in 1992 and the Italian Cup in 1993.
 He also played in the EuroLeague final in 1993, winning the EuroLeague Final Four MVP once again.
 He was nicknamed "the White Magic", "the Spider from Split", "the Pink Panther", "the Waiter", "Euro Magic", and "the Croatian Sensation".
 Throughout the 1990s, he won several European Basketball Player of the Year Awards.